vitorfhc/jsmon/README.md

 - `--diff-target DIRECTORY`: Directory to save HTML diff files.
 If not specified, diffs will only be sent via notifications.
 - `--diffs-base-url URL`: Base URL for diff files.
 This will be used to generate clickable links in notifications.
+- `--notify-on-errors`: Send notifications when errors occur while accessing endpoints.
+This will notify you via your configured notification channels (Telegram/Discord) whenever an endpoint cannot be accessed.

 ## Features